ircdocs/modern-irc/index.md

          Command: VERSION
       Parameters: [<target>]

-The `VERSION` command is used to query the version of the software and the [`RPL_ISUPPORT`](#rplisupport-tokens) tokens on the given server.
+The `VERSION` command is used to query the version of the software and the [`RPL_ISUPPORT`](#rplisupport-parameters) parameters of the given server.
 If `<target>` is not given, the information for the server the client is connected to should be returned.

 If `<target>` is a server, the information for that server is requested.
 If `<target>` is a client, the information for the server that client is connected to is requested.
 If `<target>` is given and a matching server cannot be found, the server will respond with the `ERR_NOSUCHSERVER` numeric and the command will fail.